little-red-rover/lrr-docs/software_installation.md

 > [!TIP]
 > ROS1 is nearing end of life.
 For new projects, it is highly recommended to use the most recent long term support (LTS) ROS2 distribution.

-Next, open the project in VSCode (File -> Open Folder -> (chose the folder you just cloned) and start the devcontainer (View -> Command Palate -> (type) "Rebuild and Reopen in Container").
+Next, open the project in VSCode (File → Open Folder → (chose the folder you just cloned)) and start the devcontainer (View → Command Palate → (type) "Rebuild and Reopen in Container").

 > [!INFO]
 > Mac and Windows users, Docker Desktop must be started before opening the container.

 The first time building the container will take some time (30+ minutes).
 This only has to happen once, in the future it will be much quicker.

-You should now have an open VSCode window running the developement container.
+You should now have an open VSCode window running the development container.

 ## Connecting to the Robot

-Power on your rover using the switch on the left side (near the usb port).
+Power on your rover using the switch on the left side (near the USB port).
-You'll know its turned on when the LiDAR on top starts spinning.
+You'll know it's turned on when the LiDAR on top starts spinning.
-On boot up, the robot creates a wifi hotspot.
-Connect your development computer to the network named `little_red_rover_xx:xx:xx`, where `xx:xx:xx` are the 24 least significant bits of your rovers MAC address.
+On boot up, the robot creates a Wi-Fi hotspot.
+Connect your development computer to the network named `little_red_rover_xx:xx:xx`, where `xx:xx:xx` is a hexadecimal string unique to your rover.

-Open a terminal in your VSCode window (Terminal -> New Terminal) and enter the following command.
+Open a terminal in your VSCode window (Terminal → New Terminal) and enter the following command.

 ```bash
 lrr_connect
 ```

-Follow the instructions in the terminal to connect the robot to a wifi network.
+Follow the instructions in the terminal to connect the robot to a Wi-Fi network.

 > [!INFO]
 > **Common network pitfalls**